-The purpose of this specification is for the construction of new or existing lightly-trafficked roads by insitu stabilisation with a cementitious binder, including cement, fly ash, slag or lime.
-Incorporation of the binder shall be accomplished using a purpose built calibrated "spreader" for binder spreading and mixing with a purpose built stabiliser or an approved integrated spreader/stabiliser machine.
+Incorporation of lime when required shall be accomplished using a purpose built calibrated "spreader" for binder spreading and mixing with a purpose built stabiliser or an approved integrated spreader/stabiliser machine.

 This specification shall be used with a schedule of rates.